PUBLICATIONS

 What relationship must hold for a set of concepts to be the conceptual resource of a group of people…?

-Hermeneutical Injustice and Animal Ethics: Can Non-Human Animals Suffer From Hermeneutical Injustice?
-(2018).
+Can Non-Human Animals Suffer From Hermeneutical Injustice?
+(2018)

 Journal of Animal Ethics